astorDev/confi/providers/dotnet/article/index.md

 Console.WriteLine($"Current Count: {config[Counting.Key]}");
 ```

-And after running it we should see every update printed to the console:
+After running it we should see every update printed to the console:

 ```text
 Current Count: 2